-The Lagler Elan edger and the Clarke Super 7R edger are comparable machines within the same price range.
+The Lagler Elan edger and the American Sanders Super 7R edger are comparable machines within the same price range.
 Each has its own unique set of features that makes it a great piece of equipment to use in certain situations.

 Check out the respective features of each hardwood floor edger below to see how they stack up and find out which one would best suit your needs.